Wingfield, Wiltshire: Wittenham and Rowley

 A manor called Wittenham in the west of the present parish is mentioned in 1001, and in Domesday Book Withenham is also held by Geoffrey.
 Rowley was either an alternative name or a separate manor nearby.
 A church dedicated to St Nicholas was last mentioned in 1535.
 By 1428 the population was low, and Walter, Lord Hungerford of Farleigh Castle obtained permission to unite the ecclesiastical parish with that of Farleigh Hungerford.
 Today the location of Wittenham village is unknown; since 1777 the land has been part of the Iford estate.

 Notable buildings

-Stowford Manor, a late 15th-century farmhouse with a three-gable front, is also Grade II* listed.
+Stowford Manor, a late 15th-century farmhouse with a three-gable front, is Grade II* listed.
 Church Farmhouse, just north of the church, has 16th-century origins and was occupied continuously by the Baily family from the 17th century, according to the 1962 listed building record.
 The farmyard has a 17th-century cowshed.
 Midway Manor, a house in the north of the parish towards Bradford on Avon, was in the late 18th century the home of Henry Shrapnel, inventor of the Shrapnel shell.

+Wingfield House, about half a mile north of the village beyond the crossroads on the Trowbridge – Farleigh Hungerford road, is a large building begun in the early 18th century.
+The original house has two storeys plus attic, and its five-bay west (garden) front has 12-pane windows and central semicircular niches.
+The property was bought in 1861 by Camille Caillard (1822–1898), a County Court judge.
+Substantial extensions in Tudor style by him and his descendants include a two-storey porch and a number of wings to the rear.
+The single-storey music room of 1899, to the north of the early house, is called a "good example of late C19" by Historic England and described as Arts and Crafts by Julian Orbach.
+Camille's son Vincent (1856–1930) was an army officer who was involved in diplomacy and international finance, and a director of companies including Vickers; around 1895 he bought most of the land in the parish.

+Wingfield House was used as a hospital during the First World War, and in 1935 was donated to the Waifs and Strays Society by Bernard Caillard and his wife.
+It was requisitioned by the army during the Second World War, and soon after the end of the war was divided into four residences.
+In 2023, the original house was offered for sale at £1.3 million.